7 Best Homeowners Insurance Companies in New York of 2023

 NAIC Complaint Index | 1.77 |

 Progressive is one of the most respectable and oldest insurance companies.
-It was founded in the 1930s.
+It was founded in 1937.

 Progressive homeowners insurance is known for many things.
 It offers plenty of discounts, extra coverages, and replacement cost value coverage, to name a few.